 Pavilion KL has over 450 retail shops selling many branded goods.

-The Mall is located just opposite Putra World Trade Centre and has over 200 retail shops.
+Sunway Putra Mall (formerly The Mall) is located just opposite Putra World Trade Centre and has over 200 retail shops.

 National Library is located at Jalan Tun Razak and is the biggest public library in Malaysia.